Leon-Kolb/Startle-Response-Analysis/Protocol.md

 ## Introduction <a name="intro"></a>

 This is a protocol and guide for the startle response experiments.
-First, we will go over the setup and procedure of the experiment, before moving on to the software used for recording and analysis.
-Within this repository, you will also find the example outputs from three separate recording sessions for reference.
+It will cover the setup and procedure of the experimentas well as the software used for recording and analysis.
+This repository also contains the example outputs from three separate recording sessions for reference.

 ## Experimental Design <a name="exp_des"></a>

-The idea behind the experiment is to measure and analyze the reaction of a mouse to a startle response, that being a loud, unexpected noise.
-In the context of ataxia 13, it is of interest whether and in what way different strains and age groups react differently to this startle.
-The basic version of the experiment, wherein a constant stream of white noise is suddenly overlaid with a loud noise, can be changed and adjusted in several ways, for example by introducing a quieter noise at different times before the startle to warn the mouse, or even a moment of silence where the white noise cuts out.
-Both have been shown to decrease the startle response.
+### Background <a name="background"></a>

+Acoustic startle response (ASR) experiments are a very useful tool in examining the auditory processing of mammals under various conditions and variations.
+Given a sudden, unexpected auditory stimulus, such as a loud noise within previous white background noise, the muscles of mammals involuntarily contract across their bodies, causing a measurable movement.
+There are a multitude of conditions that can impact the strength of this reflex, but for purposeful modulation, pre-pulse inhibition (PPI) is used to test for changes in this response.
+If a lesser sound which is not strong enough to in itself facilitate a startle response is played before the actual startle, one can see a decrease in the response.
+This "warning sound" can also be replaced with a gap in the constant background noise, and length and offset from the startle can be modulated.
+This allows for a very flexible experiment that does not require prior training of the animals.
+This is for example crucial when testing for early hearing loss in mouse models with ataxia 13, where any experiment that would require training would be too time intensive to be viable.

 ### Setup <a name="setup"></a>